 Bone up on suffixation with our free, printable suffix worksheets.
 A vital aspect of word structure, suffixes call for utmost attention because without a good grasp of them, it would be hard for kids to key into challenging vocabulary words.
 It’s crucial that the growing readers identify the various suffixes used and learn how to suffix accurately as suffixation often alters the grammar of a word and its word class.
 Our suffix worksheets with answers pdf are made promising with exercises like identifying suffixes in words, adding a suffix to a base word, decoding words with common suffixes like -less, -ful, -ness, -er, -ing, -ed, matching suffixes to the meanings, and more.

-These worksheets are most recommended for students in kindergarten through 5th grade.
+These printable suffixes worksheets are recommended for kids in kindergarten through 5th grade.

 CCSS: L.K.4.B, L.1.4.B, L.2.4.C, L.3.2.E, L.4.4.B, L.5.4.B

-Ring in a suffix fete with an exciting suffix practice activity, ideal for kindergarten and grade 1!
-Match the suffixes on the left to their correct meanings on the right.
-Think of any familiar words that use suffixes like “-ness”, “-less”, and “-ward” so the task is easy.
+Ring in a suffix fete with these pdf suffix activities for kindergarten and grade 1!
+Match the suffixes on the left to their meanings.
+Think of familiar words that use suffixes like “-ness”, “-less”, and “-ward” so the task is easy.

-Never look down on a suffix however small it is like “-s”, which changes a noun from singular to plural.
-In the first part of this exercise for kindergarten and 1st grade, circle the suffix in each word.
-In the second part, underline the words formed by suffixation.
+Never look down on small suffixes like “-s”, which changes a noun from singular to plural.
+In the first part, kindergarten and 1st grade kids circle the suffixes.
+In the second part, they underline the words formed by suffixation.

-Expanding vocabulary is easy when 2nd grade and 3rd grade kids can recognize and use a variety of word forms with flair, which is why suffixes matter.
+Expanding vocabulary is easy when 2nd grade and 3rd grade kids can use word forms with flair, which is why suffixes matter.
 Choose from the words suffixed with “-er”, “-ed”, or “-ing” in the box and complete the sentences.

-Watch suffix practice go from bustling to frenetic and the discontented kids in grade 4 and grade 5 clamor for more in this part of printable suffix worksheets.
+Watch suffix practice go from bustling to frenetic as grade 4 and grade 5 kids clamor for more in these suffixes worksheet pdfs.
 Form nouns by adding suitable suffixes from the box, like -ment and -ness, to the words given.

-Affixation, including prefixation and suffixation, is responsible for forming a large majority of new words in English.
-Let students in 4th grade and 5th grade hammer this home as they identify the suffix or prefix in each word in this pdf exercise.
+Affixation, including prefixation and suffixation, forms the majority of new words in English.
+Let 4th grade and 5th grade learners hammer this home as they identify the suffix or prefix in these printable exercises.